JakubGajewski/BikeWeather/README.md

 NOTE#1: this is DEVELOPMENT VERSION, right now it works quite well, but I still need to:
 - repair some bugs, check if user's inputs are correct and handle errors and exceptions, that may occur;
-- add some new features, like more information about weather and new kind of weather alerts;
+- add some new features, like more information about weather and new kinds of weather alerts;
-- make some nice GUI;
+- make a nice GUI;
-- and the most important thing - write tests.
+- and the most important thing - write some tests.

-NOTE#2: this application is based on WeatherForecast application, which was made at Akademia Kodu Java Bootcamp with my colleagues.
-However, it's only the root, and I've added / changed a lot of functionality.
+NOTE#2: this application is based on the WeatherForecast application, which was made at Akademia Kodu Java Bootcamp with my colleagues.
+However, it's only the root, and I've added / changed a lot of functionalities.